StianIsmar/project-thesis/README.md

 # project-thesis
 Repository for project thesis at NTNU with Morten Osvik.
 Working with energy company TrønderEnergi.
+The objective of the project thesis is to build interpretable machine learning models using data from 25 wind turbines.

 ### Run project code
 Run commands in the terminal